Bovine Colostrum for Preventing Diarrhea

 The trial requires that you stop using any medication known to affect immune function, such as regular systemic corticosteroids, within 30 days before starting the study.
 Additionally, you must not use proton pump inhibitors, H2 blockers, or antacids within 48 hours of dosing, and antibiotics should not be used during the 7 days before bacterial dosing.

-What data supports the effectiveness of the treatment CampETEC Hyperimmune Bovine Colostrum (HBC) for preventing diarrhea?
+What evidence suggests that CampETEC Hyperimmune Bovine Colostrum might be an effective treatment for preventing diarrhea?

 KR